research-software-collaborations/research-software-collaborations.github.io/pages/docs/newcollaborator.md

     location: Virtual
 ```

+Following the frontmatter part, the markdown part of the file is free-form,
+however most people should add a "### Biography" and a "### Project interests"
+section.
+You can find examples for other people in the [_collaborators][] area.

-* Add your GitHub username to the proper [university file][].
-Note that you will *not* show up in the full team page if you are not in a university file!
+* Add your GitHub username to the corresponding [_institutes][].
+Note that you will *not* show up in the full team page if you are not in of the files there!
+If your university or institute is missing, please ask the website admins.

+* Add your GitHub username to any relevant files in [_networks][].
+If you think that an additional network is needed, please ask the website admins.

 <!--
 #### Communication